neu-se/CS4530-CS5500-Spring-2021/tutorials/week6-react.md

    - ```tsx
     import { Button } from "@chakra-ui/react"
     ```
-- Replace the existing button with the imported button and add a color teal as below:
+- Replace the existing button with the imported button, and add a color teal as below:
   - ```tsx
     <Button colorScheme="teal" onClick={incrementCount}>Click me!</Button>
     ```
-- Save and run the code, and you should now see a pretty team button in the UI.
+- Save and run the code, and you should now see a pretty teal button in the UI.

 # Redux

 Redux is an open-source JavaScript library for managing application state.
-This is very useful for managing state in large applications or complex states.
+This library is immensely useful for managing state in large applications or complex states.
 Redux is made up of a store, reducers, actions, effects, and selectors.
 - *Store*: A store is a container which holds the state of the applications.
 It provides methods such as subscribe, dispatch, and getState.
-- *Reducer*: A reducer is a pure function which returns an updated state based on "what happened" in the application.
+- *Reducer*: A reducer is a pure function that returns an updated state based on "what happened" in the application.
 - *Action*: An action describes "what happened" in the application and optionally sends the new state to the reducer.
 - *Effects*: Effects are used to manage asynchronous actions such as network requests as part of state updates.
 - *Selectors*: Selectors are accessors to different states in the store.